HoraceAndTheSpider/Bloodwych-68k/README.md

 The source code can be compiled using DevPac 3.18 on the Amiga, or a suitable emulator such as FS-UAE.
 There are no additional dependencies other than the files in this archive.

-By default, DevPac will have enabled "Line Debugging" in its Compiling Optioms and these should be set to "None"
+By default, DevPac will have enabled "Line Debug" and "Debug Symbols" in its Compiling Optioms (Settings: Assembler : Control) and these should be set to "None"

 The nature of re-sourcing has produced some minor differences in the compiled code (particularly on BEXT) which are slowly being rectified as part of this project.
 However, a functioning compile is possible for bothe Bloodwych and the Entended Levels.